Irvine Garland Penn

-Irvine Garland Penn (October 7, 1867 – July 22, 1930) was an educator, journalist, and lay leader in the Methodist Episcopal church in the United States.
+Irvine Garland Penn (October 7, 1867 – July 22, 1930) was an American educator, journalist, and lay leader in the Methodist Episcopal Church.
 He was the author of The Afro-American Press and Its Editors, published in 1891, and a coauthor with Frederick Douglass, Ida B. Wells, and Ferdinand Lee Barnett of The Reason Why the Colored American Is Not in the World's Columbia Exposition in 1893.
 In the late 1890s, he became an officer in the Methodist Episcopal Church and played an important role advocating for the interests of African Americans in the church until his death.

 Early life

 Irvine Garland Penn was born on October 7, 1867, in New Glasgow, Virginia.
 He moved to Lynchburg, Virginia at the age of 5.
 He entered the newspaper business before his senior year in high school, and finished high school some time later.
-He continued his education, eventually receiving a master's degree from Rust College in 1890 and a doctorate from Wiley College in 1908.
+He continued his education, eventually receiving a Master's degree from Rust College in 1890 and a doctorate from Wiley College in 1908.